truecharts/website/docs/manual/SCALE/options/ingress.md

 ### Advanced Settings

-- `Traefik Middlewares`: Any `Traefik` middlewares may be added here
+- `Traefik Middlewares`: Any `Traefik` middlewares can be added here, see how to [Add Basic Auth to Apps](/docs/charts/enterprise/traefik/traefik-basicAuth-middleware.md) for an example of a Traefik middleware.

 - `Add Manual Custom Ingresses` (expert): Enables advanced custom Ingress settings that may be used by expert users.